 The average used teardrop camper should cost anywhere form $4,000 to $8,000.
 The ultra-pricey models, like [email protected] and off-road worthy vehicles you’ll pay a lot for just the name.

 We’ve taken our teardrop trailer on some pretty burly roads.
 We upgraded the tires to give it more lift and there isn’t much the trailer can’t handle (within reason).

 What to Look for When Buying a Teardrop Camper

 Alright, so you’ve got some cash and it’s time to buy a teardrop trailer.
 Perhaps you’re looking at a mini teardrop camper, or maybe you’re getting something a bit larger and more family-friendly.
 Be an informed consumer with this list of what to look for when buying a teardrop camper.

 You Don’t Need Every Bell and Whistle

-In the realm of camper life, simple is best.
-Solar panels, fully-piped propane, knobby tires and a big lift may look cool, but you really don’t need those things to enjoy a teardrop camper.
+The best teardrop camper is a simple teardrop camper.
+Solar panels, fully-piped propane, knobby tires, and a big lift may look cool, but you really don’t need those things to enjoy a teardrop camper.
 Decide on the things that are difficult to change, such as mattress size, back hatch type, and storage layout.